jayrm/vector/readme.txt

 - testing for another library: fbcunit

 These API's for vectors are typically as they were when they were first created.
-However, since some are variations are others, I have wrapped them in a namespace to avoid naming collisions.

-However, each set of API's typically had a specific purpose when they were made, so are not wholly consistent with each other.
+Each set of API's typically had a specific purpose when they were made, so are not wholly consistent with each other.

+However, since some API's are variations of other API's, I have wrapped them in a namespace to avoid naming collisions.
+The coding style and features of the API's tend to follow what was available in the FreeBASIC language at the time.
+So as work on this library progresses, should see the newer features of fbc get used.

 Originally when the code was written, the only testing/debugging done was by using the code.

+DISCLAIMER: I write this library for my own use and reseve the right to change it as I see fit.
+If it works for you, that's great, if I happen to break an API, you have been warned.

 Components